-, I find myself less and less interested in fancy gifts and valuing the simple things.
+As years go by, I find myself less and less interested in fancy gifts and valuing the simple things.

 I mean, it’s not as if I couldn’t go through my Wishlist and tick a couple of items off.
-I know I can afford a spanking new , and finally get a decent, lightweight laptop with a backlit keyboard.
+I know I can afford a spanking new MacBook, and finally get a decent, lightweight laptop with a backlit keyboard.
 Or I could splurge on a big monitor.
 Or maybe do something crazy and order myself something like the Rovio.

 But given the current state of affairs, it simply wouldn’t fit my lifestyle.
-Between my family (with whom I elected to stay home today) and work (which is, , something I’d rather keep separate), I would have very little time to enjoy any of them, and the investment would hardly be sensible considering that I have a bunch of perfectly good (if slightly dated) computers and have, of late, been living and writing out of my and that that I got a few months back1.
+Between my family (with whom I elected to stay home today) and work (which is, as usual, something I’d rather keep separate), I would have very little time to enjoy any of them, and the investment would hardly be sensible considering that I have a bunch of perfectly good (if slightly dated) computers and have, of late, been living and writing out of my iPhone and that Eee that I got a few months back1.

 Plus they say that good things come to those who wait, and I’m a professional waiter of sorts2.

 Then again, sometimes you just can’t wait.
-A week ago, anticipating my birthday, I got myself a copy of “Little Big Planet”:Game:B0019CGTXK and although I have had few and short occasions to fool around with it, I can confirm that it goes against the tide of stupid and unoriginal “PS3”:Wikipedia:PS3 games that I found so lacking with the Wii experience3.
+A week ago, anticipating my birthday, I got myself a copy of “Little Big Planet”:Game:B0019CGTXK and although I have had few and short occasions to fool around with it, I can confirm that it goes against the tide of stupid and unoriginal “PS3”:Wikipedia:PS3 games that I found so lacking in comparison with the Wii experience3.

 “Little Big Planet”:Game:B0019CGTXK isn’t perfect, but it is thoroughly enjoyable and easy to get into (even for a casual gamer like myself, who will probably never have time or stamina for creating new levels from scratch).